Grid penalty for Charles Leclerc damages Ferrari's Constructors' title hopes | TSN

 Grid penalty for Leclerc damages Ferrari's Constructors' title hopes

-A grid penalty for Charles Leclerc threatens to end Ferrari's hopes of beating McLaren to the Formula 1 constructors' title.
+A grid penalty for Charles Leclerc leaves him and Ferrari needing an “amazing recovery” to beat McLaren to the Formula 1 constructors' title.

-Ferrari said Friday the team had to change the battery pack on Leclerc's car in the first practice session in Abu Dhabi.
-Ferrari said the team expects a 10-place penalty on the grid for Sunday's race.
+Ferrari had to change the battery pack on Leclerc's car on Friday in the first practice session for the Abu Dhabi Grand Prix.
+That means a 10-place penalty on the grid for Sunday’s race.

-Leclerc was fastest in the first practice session by .221 of a second from McLaren's Lando Norris, with Lewis Hamilton third fastest for Mercedes.
+Despite being exhausted after a bout of food poisoning, Leclerc was fastest in the first session by .221 of a second from McLaren's Lando Norris, with Lewis Hamilton third fastest for Mercedes.
 Leclerc's brother Arthur took over Carlos Sainz Jr.'s car and was 18th.

+“Unfortunately, today on our side we’ve had a problem but I’m not wishing a problem to anybody else," Leclerc said.
+"We’ll just focus on ourselves and try to do an amazing recovery on Sunday.”

 Norris was fastest in the second session by .234 from teammate Oscar Piastri while Nico Hulkenberg was a surprise third fastest for Haas, .462 off the pace.
 Sainz was the fastest Ferrari in fourth.

-Leclerc's teammate Sainz said Thursday that he expected that either he or Leclerc would have to win the race in Abu Dhabi, with the other car also finishing on the podium, to have a chance of the title “unless something very disastrous happened” to McLaren.

-Either McLaren or Ferrari will end a long wait for an F1 constructors title Sunday.
+Either team can end a long wait.
 McLaren hasn’t won the lucrative prize for teams since 1998 and Ferrari’s last win was in 2008.

 Tension in the paddock

-Two of Formula 1's top drivers are exchanging bitter personal attacks.
+Two of F1's top drivers are exchanging bitter personal attacks.
 All-time great Hamilton is bidding an emotional farewell to Mercedes.
-It's all overshadowed the constructors' title fight.
+It's all overshadowing the constructors' title fight.

-Despite Max Verstappen wrapping up his fourth driver title in Las Vegas two weeks ago, the Red Bull star is still the center of attention for a feud with George Russell of Mercedes.
+Despite Max Verstappen wrapping up his fourth driver title in Las Vegas two weeks ago, the Red Bull star is still the center of attention due to a feud with George Russell of Mercedes.

-Russell branded Verstappen “a bully” and accused him of threatening behavior following a dispute between the two in qualifying at the Qatar Grand Prix last week.
+Russell branded Verstappen “a bully” and accused him of threatening behavior following a dispute between them in qualifying at the Qatar GP last week.
 Verstappen was pushed off pole position in Qatar in favor of Russell, and has said his rival lied to get him a penalty.

 "Look, Max, he’s a very straight shooter.
 He just tells you exactly how he sees it," Red Bull team principal Christian Horner said Friday.
 "And obviously he had a large amount of frustration last weekend, the way things played out in a scenario that we haven’t seen before and a subsequent grid penalty."

-Verstappen was only 17th fastest in his only practice session Friday as he aims for his 10th race win of the season in Abu Dhabi.
+Verstappen was only 17th fastest in his only practice on Friday as he aims for his 10th race win of the season in Abu Dhabi.

-The whole weekend will be a long goodbye for Hamilton as he leaves Mercedes, where he won six of his seven titles, and joins Ferrari for 2025.
+The whole weekend will be a long goodbye for Hamilton as he leaves Mercedes, where he won six of his seven titles, to join Ferrari for 2025.

 Hamilton is driving in Abu Dhabi with the names of 150 fans on his car as part of a “Thank you, Lewis” campaign by Mercedes.